TIK9015 – Dokuprax: Document analysis and document work in democracy, politics and bureaucracy

 Course content

-This PhD course brings together a varied set of methodological approaches to demonstrate and discuss how we can analyze documents as both text, artifact and social practice.
-Building on a recently published textbook, the course introduces the method of ‘practice-oriented document analysis’ (Asdal & Reinertsen, SAGE Publishing, 2022).
+This PhD course brings together a varied set of methodological approaches to demonstrate and discuss how we can analyse documents as both texts, artifacts and social practices.
+Building on the textbook Doing Document Analysis, the course introduces the method of ‘practice-oriented document analysis’ (Asdal & Reinertsen, SAGE Publishing, 2022).

 Learning outcome

-Become familiar with analyzing documents as your research material.
+• Be familiar with analysing documents as your research material.

-Become familiar with the practice-oriented method for analyzing documents.
+• Be familiar with the practice-oriented method for analysing documents.

-Become familiar with a rich international literature about documents across the humanities and social sciences.
+• Be familiar with a rich international literature on documents across the humanities and social sciences.

 Admission to the course